highlight/highlight/docs-content/general/6_product-features/2_error-monitoring/error-search.md

 ---

 In [highlight.io](https://highlight.io), you can search for a errors using different attributes on the error group and error instance.
-The instance is specific occurance of an error that occurred.
-Based on the error event, stacktrace, and other attributes, the instance is organized into a group.
-These groups are returned by the overall search on the [Errors search page](https://app.highlight.io/errors).
+The instance is a specific occurance of an error that occurred.
+Based on the error event, stacktrace, and other attributes, instances are organized into groups.
+These groups are returned by the search on the [Errors search page](https://app.highlight.io/errors).

 ## Searching for errors

 For general information on searching errors, check out our [Search docs](../../6_product-features/3_general-features/search.md).

-### Event Search
+## Default key

+The default key for error search is `event`.
+If you enter an expression without a key (`undefined variable`) it will be used as the key for the expression (`event="*undefined variable*"`).

 To search for a error event, simply type the text of the message.
 Given the following error: